zahradeenie/server/README.md

 **Atoms**

-An atom is a name whose value is the same as its name. -- doesn't sound right.. double check this
+An atom is a constant whose value is the same as its name.

 **Keyword Lists and Structs**